11 Living Rooms Without A Sofa That You Need To See

 cozy and elegant home interior design with modern fireplace and stylish furniture

-The homeowner here clearly wants to keep the floor plan of the living room as open as possible.
-At the side of the room are two chairs beset with a smaller table.
-This is a great setup for couples who want intimate conversations and probably have a separate space for entertaining guests.
-While the lack of a sofa leaves a sizable void in this layout, the available floor space is ample for anyone who might practice yoga or tai-chi.
+At the side of the room are two chairs set with a smaller table.
+This is a great setup for couples who want intimate conversations and have a separate space for entertaining guests.

 6. The single person who wants the library look